SmartThingsCommunity/smartthings-cli/packages/cli/README.md

 SmartThings CLI
 =======================

-The SmartThings CLI is a tool to help with developing applications and drivers for the SmartThings ecosystem.
+The SmartThings CLI is a tool to help with developing SmartApps and drivers for the SmartThings ecosystem.

 <!-- toc -->
 * [Overview](#overview)